Rome2Rio

 See all options

-There are 3 ways to get from Boston to Lhasa by plane, bus, ferry, or train
+There are 2 ways to get from Boston to Lhasa by plane, bus, or ferry

 Select an option below to see step-by-step directions and to compare ticket prices and travel times in Rome2Rio's travel planner.